Psychology (PSYC)

 For class offerings for a specific term, refer to the Schedule of Classes

 PSYC 693.
-Interviewing Skills Practicum1 Unit
+Interviewing Skills Practicum3 Units

 Prerequisite(s): Acceptance into doctoral clinical program or consent of instructor.

 Description: For first-year clinical doctoral students to receive training in basic interviewing skills, on which all future assessment and psychotherapy skills build.
 Involves a series of skills modules and videotaped role-play interviews, culminating in a live client interview in the Psychological Services Center.
-Supervision and training in this course is provided by advanced doctoral students under the supervision of a faculty member.
+Some supervision and training in this course is provided by advanced doctoral students under the supervision of a faculty member.

 Course Attribute(s): CBL - This course includes Community-Based Learning (CBL).
 Students will engage in a community experience or project with an external partner in order to enhance understanding and application of academic content.